-Covid 19 coronavirus: Wellington quarantine facility set up near primary school
+Covid 19 coronavirus: Passengers repatriated from Korea land in Wellington; school worried about quarantine facility

 - Covid 19 coronavirus: Changing travel trends mean more NZ cases - NZ Herald

+"Only passengers on the flight from Korea were on board the domestic charter flight," a spokesperson said.

+The Grand Mercure Hotel, where the new Covid-19 managed isolation and quarantine facility has been set up, is located across the road from a primary school, which has some parents concerned.

-She advised parents they would now not be able to drive into the hotel's driveway to drop off or collect their children.
+Clement advised parents they would now not be able to drive into the hotel's driveway to drop off or collect their children.

 "Please make arrangements to drop your child off down on Buller St or down on Abel Smith St or Aro St or Willis St or Victoria St.